 - A candidate or prospect is created by a third-party integration (like Entelo, Hired, or Connectifier).

-- Since we don't know how each and every third-party integration might be adding candidates and prospects to your account, any profiles created via the Candidate Ingestion API will not be evaluated by Auto-Merge.
+- Since we do not know how each and every third-party integration might be adding candidates and prospects to your account, any profiles created via the Candidate Ingestion API or Harvest API will not be evaluated by Auto-Merge.

 - Note: If you have given a Job Board API key to an integration partner, candidates they import could be merged automatically.
 This API works just like your job board, so we do not make a distinction between candidates they add and candidates who apply directly.
 This is an uncommon setup, but one we see every once in a while.
 You can see which API keys you've given out on the Configure > Dev Center > API Credential Management page.